section-engineering-education/engineering-education/articles/python-frameworks/index.md

   - url: /engineering-education/python-frameworks/hero.jpg
     alt: computer image example nodejs
 ---
 Many people nowadays use web frameworks to develop web apps.
 Using them is better than using raw python.
 They automate many things like database connections and management, Authorization, and URL routing.
 In this article we will be exploring what framework should you use?
 Which is the best framework?
 Should you even use a framework?
-Let's look at all this and more.
+We are going to be looking at this and more.
 <!--more-->
-### What is a web framework?
+### What is a Python web framework?

-A web framework is a collection of packages and modules which help developers write web applications.
+A Python web framework is a set of Python packages and modules that support web development.
 They prevent the developer from having to manage low-level details such as protocols, process management, or sockets.
 Many frameworks are server-side technologies.
 With the increasing commonness of AJAX, some of them have started using AJAX to integrate client-side operations.
-The end product is a web app with a backend and a frontend.
+The end product is a web app with a backend and a frontend bundled together.
-In short, frameworks support a large number of activities such as interpreting requests, handling cookies, sessions, and producing responses.
-Let's look at the different types of Python frameworks that we will explore.
+Some of the activities supported by frameworks are:

+- Reading and writing cookies
+- sessions management
+- Processing requests and returning responses
+- Database management

 ### Types of Web Frameworks.
 There are 3 main types of web frameworks:
  1. **Full-stack Frameworks** - These are frameworks that can build a web app with both a backend and a frontend.
 They may have an HTTP application server, a database, a template engine, an authentication module, and an AJAX toolkit.
  2. **Micro frameworks** or non-full stack - These are frameworks designed for the development of small web apps.
 They provide fewer features than full-stack frameworks.
 A developer has to add code manually for things to work.
 They are usually used by experienced Python developers.
  3. **Asynchronous Frameworks** - It is the most recent type of Python framework.
-It is a microframework with the ability to handle a large set of concurrent connections.
+It is a microframework that can handle many simultaneous connections.

 ### Popular Web Frameworks.
 #### 1. [Django](https://www.djangoproject.com/)
 [Github](https://github.com/django/django) stars: 51.3k

 Django is a full-stack Python web framework, developed by Django Software Foundation.
 It was released in 2005 as an open-source framework.
-It uses the DRY (don't repeat yourself) code principle.
-It has a vast collection of python libraries.
+It emphasizes the DRY (don't repeat yourself) concept of software development.
+It comes with the support of many python libraries.
+It also comes with Django ORM which is the in-built object-relational mapper.
 Some of the main features offered by Django are:

  1. Authentication
  2. URL routing
  3. Jinja2 template engine
- 4. Object-relational mapper (ORM)
- 5. Database schema migrations
+ 4. Database schema migrations

 Django comes with an SQLite database out of the box.
 It's advised to use Django with Python3. *It is used by some tech giants like Instagram, Pinterest, and GoDaddy.* [Source](https://stackshare.io/django)